 - Reach out in waves.
 Often the people less impacted by whatever is going on tend to pay less attention or push back.
 It’s a typical response that people resist change if it doesn’t seem relevant to them.
 But your company may be sharing important updates that have all your customers’ best interests in mind.
 So you may need to engage different customers at different times (and in different ways), based on where they are in the overall cycle of the crisis experience.

 Again, you could use personas to identify customer segments and prioritize by level of impact.
 That can help you define a communications plan in terms of how many waves you’ll need, the most relevant timing, and the most engaging way to reach out based on different personas and customer relationships.

 These principles also apply to your reactive messaging, including customer service, executive office escalations, and media statements.
 As Steven Ramirez, CEO of Beyond the Arc, observes, “When you are responding directly to a customer, or fielding a media inquiry, try to move past the perceived need to defend yourself.
 Acknowledge the concern, and provide information that helps people understand options or make decisions.”

 3. Earn trust by being believable

-In a crisis, people turn to familiar, trusted sources of advice — and you want your company to be one of them.
+For gaining insight and making decisions, today’s consumers and B2B audiences turn to familiar, trusted sources of advice — and you want your company to be one of them.
 How can you be more believable?